freesewing/markdown/newsletter/2021q3/en.md

 # 😢 Farewell David: Remembering David Page Coffin

-Early May, I received news of the passing of David Page Coffin.
+In early May, I received news of the passing of David Page Coffin.
 David was editor of Threads Magazine back when animals could talk, and his books on making trousers and shirts adorns my bookshelves, as I'm sure they do many others.
 David was also a friend of FreeSewing, and he reached out to me a couple of years ago to discuss plans he had for a new book.
 He wanted to make another book about shirts.
 Not so much about the basic grunt work of making a shirt that fits.
 But more about all the little style variations and creative embellishments one could add to a shirt to make it into something really special.

 Still, he also felt that somebody who would pick up a book about making shirts would also expect to, you know, make a shirt from it.
 So he was wondering whether he could point them to FreeSewing's Simon pattern instead of having to dedicate a section of the book to the basics.

 I really enjoyed talking to David at length about what he was working on, and his tacit endorsement felt like a big deal from someone who would have no trouble getting his foot in the door of a household-brand pattern company.

 Like so many other ideas and good intentions, this one too ended up in the time-deprived *maybe one day* pile.

 Still, for a brief moment I was allowed to bask in the David's enthusiasm.
 It is a conversation I will continue to cherish.
 And also one that made one thing painfully clear to me: He will be sorely missed.

 &nbsp;